 Clogged Gas Cap

 A Toro gas cap is designed with a vent.
-When this vent gets plugged and no longer allows air to pass through the cap, a vacuum is formed in the fuel tank.
+When this vent gets clogged and no longer allows air to pass through the cap, a vacuum is formed in the fuel tank.
 This vacuum prevents fuel from flowing out of the fuel tank.

 To determine whether the fuel cap is the reason your Toro isn’t getting fuel, loosen or remove the fuel cap and let your mower run for a while.
 If it runs well and doesn’t run sluggish, but dies after some time once you reinstall your fuel cap, you could have a fuel cap problem.

 Solution: If you find your cap isn’t venting properly and your mower dies after running for a while because you aren’t getting fuel, replace your fuel cap.

 Your Toro Lawn Mower Is Leaking Fuel